bendee48/tictactoe_js/README.md

   - Utilise Factories
   - Modular code without use of globals
   - Implement the Observer pattern
+  - Implementing AI
+    - Utilising the minimax algorithm for an unbeatable AI

 ### Built with
   - HTML